Who We Are

 Eleanor Palmer has 12 Governors.
 They are made up of 5 parent governors elected by the parents, 1 governor appointed by the Local Education Authority, 1 teacher governor, the Headteacher and 4 co-opted community governors.

-Governors (ID 1256)
+Instrument of GovernmentGovernors (ID 1256)

 -

-Christophe FrèrebeauChair of Governors and Parent Governor,
+Christophe FrbeauChair of Governors and Parent Governor

-Christophe Frèrebeau
+Christophe Frbeau

-I am a father of three.
-My son is in Year 3.I am a software engineer by training.
-My business knowledge as evolved as I participated in multiple technology over the last 15 years.
+I am a father of three and a software engineer by training.
+My business knowledge has evolved as I participated in multiple technologies over the last 15 years.
 My colleagues would describe me as a creative problem solver, strategic thinker and an achiever.
-I like to rely on data to drive my decisions but I recognize good inter-personal relations and good communication is often the key to success.
+I like to rely on data to drive my decisions but I recognise good inter-personal relations and good communication is often the key to success.

-Our son started at EP in nursery and for the past 4 years I believe the team at EP have been doing a fantastic job.
+I believe the team at EP have been doing a fantastic job.
 There seems to be quite a few hurdles to navigate ahead of us from the evolution of the curriculum, potential changes to special needs funding rules, or simply focusing on the next big project for EP.

 -